 With guest guitarist Ed Dunsavage

 Siskiyou Music Project welcomes back two of Western Canada’s finest jazz musicians, Jennifer Scott & Rene Worst.
 They will be joined by guitarist Ed Dunsavage for an intimate performance at the Old Siskiyou Barn.
+This Performance is now SOLD OUT!
+Please email us to be added to the cancellation list.

 Considered the finest jazz vocal improviser in Canada by her peers, her fans and by the musicians who work with her, Jennifer Scott is an important Jazz Voice.
 She has sung with such Jazz Greats as: Gene Bertoncini, Clark Terry, Tommy Banks, Paul Horn and Kenny Wheeler to name a few.
 She has been nominated for Juno and Jessie Awards with ‘Mythos’ and theatre production ‘War of the Worlds.’